L-lysine For Cats: Overview, Dosage & Side Effects

 House cats that take L-lysine in the comfort of their own home are less susceptible to stress and gain the most benefits from it.

-L-lysine is a commonly recommended supplement for use in cats suffering from chronic herpesvirus infection.
-While evidence for use to treat or prevent upper respiratory symptoms is variable, it may demonstrate the most success in house cats who live in a cared-for and less stressful environment.
-Its lack of significant side effects and perception as a nutritional supplement makes it a favorable option to help with the chronic herpesvirus.
+L-lysine may be recommended for use in cats suffering from chronic herpesvirus infection.
+While evidence for use to treat or prevent upper respiratory symptoms is variable, some vets continue to recommend it based on benefits they see in their patients.
+It may demonstrate the most success in house cats who live in a cared-for and less stressful environment.
+Its lack of significant side effects and perception as a nutritional supplement have made it a favorable option to help with the chronic herpesvirus.

 Also Read: Gastroenteritis In Cats: Causes, Symptoms, & Treatment